-With full time enrollment, the Master’s level courses are designed such that they may be completed within a period of 3 to 5 semesters or two academic years, the Ph.D. programs within a period of 4 years, the Medical Doctor (M.D.) program within a period of 4 years, and the M.D.-Ph.D. combined program within a period of 5-6 years depending on the complexity and progress of the research component.
+With full time enrollment, the Master’s level courses are designed such that they may be completed within a period of 5 to 6 semesters or two academic years, the Ph.D. programs within a period of 4 years, the Medical Doctor (M.D.) program within a period of 4 years, and the M.D.-Ph.D. combined program within a period of 5-6 years depending on the complexity and progress of the research component.

-Lectures and Credits
+Lectures & Credits

 Academic Standards and Distinction

-Achievement of a grade of C is considered a marginally passing grade for a student of medicine, and USAT encourages every student to strive for excellence in all studies.
-Any student who accumulates more than 2 grades of C in a single term will be reviewed by the Dean of the Medical College, to identify correctable weaknesses or distractions in individual study and performance standards.
+Achievement of a grade of C is considered a marginally passing grade for a student of medicine and USAT encourages every student to strive for excellence in all studies.
+Any student who accumulates more than 2 grades of C in a single term will be reviewed by the Dean of the Medical College to identify correctable weaknesses or distractions in individual study and performance standards.
 Students who consistently earn C or less in multiple courses may be subject to consideration for dismissal contingent upon the basis for the grades earned.

 Clinical rotations will be recorded as honors, pass or fail, based on the recommendation of the clinical preceptor directing the student’s studies.
-Students who earn the distinction of honors in more than 75% of their courses may have the distinction of honors so imprinted on the face of their diploma, and those who earn >90% of their grades as honors the distinction of high honors so imprinted on the recommendation of the faculty.
+Students who earn the distinction of honors in more than 75% of their courses may have the distinction of honors so imprinted on the face of their diploma, and those who earn more than 90% of their grades as honors the distinction of high honors so imprinted diploma.
 The distinctions of Summa Cum Laude, Magna Cum Laude, and Cum Laude may be reserved for those students who earn honors in all courses taken at the college.

-NOTE: Students enrolled in programs leading to the M.S. or Ph.D. are required to maintain a cumulative Grade Point Average of 75% or more for the M.Sc. degree and 85% or more for the Ph.D. degree.
+NOTE: Students enrolled in programs leading to the M.S. or Ph.D. are required to maintain a cumulative Grade Point Average of 3.0 or more for the M.Sc. degree and 3.5 or more for the Ph.D. degree.
 A student in a graduate program who may have accumulated more than 2 courses in the grade of C in any term or who accumulates more than 3 courses in which a grade of C was earned may be dismissed from the College on the recommendation of the faculty.
 A course may not be retaken more than three times in total.